Ride the Bus

 If you commute regularly, you can see $100s a year in gas savings, $1000s if you can go car-free.

-TCAT costs $1.50-$2.50, depending on where you board, with discounts for youth, seniors, and people on Medicare or with a disability.
+TCAT costs $1.50 per ride (as of August 2019), and $0.75 for youth, seniors, and people on Medicare or with a disability.
 There are monthly and annual passes which reduce the fare for those ride regularly.
 (Students, staff and faculty from Cornell, Ithaca College and TC3, and employees from the City of Ithaca get free or discounted bus fares.
 Check with your employer to see if they provide this transportation benefit, or encourage them to do so).

 You can buy passes at locations throughout the City.